 Eligibility: Individuals underrepresented in health-related sciences (African Americans, Hispanic Americans, Native Americans, Alaskan Natives, Hawaiian Natives, natives of the U.S. Pacific Islands, and individuals with physical or mental disabilities, first-generation college students) are eligible to apply for the fellowship.
 All applicants must be a citizen or permanent resident of the United States at the time of application.
 Applicants are required to possess a PhD, MD, or other doctoral degree in a related discipline, or be enrolled in an accredited doctoral degree program and fulfill all degree requirements prior to program entry.

-Fellows will receive an annual $60,000 stipend, fringe benefits, and a travel/professional development allowance.
+Fellows will receive an annual $60,000 stipend, health insurance, tuition, and a generous travel/professional development allowance.

 The Steve Hicks School of Social Work is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, national origin, age, marital status, sex, sexual orientation, gender identity, gender expression, disability, religion, or veteran status in employment, educational programs and activities, and admissions.